This file contains background information to help you use the Met Office Radiosonde data held at the BADC.

 2.3 Temporal Coverage

 Upper air data is reported up to four times per day at the synoptic hours of 00, 06, 12 and 18 GMT.
-The UK upper air network consists of eight operational stations which release four radiosondes a day and four range stations which release sondes at irregular intervals according to the daily requirements of the army ranges.
-Such ascents occur predominantly during the morning.
+The number of accents varies widely between countries and stations.

 Standard practice states that all measurements in the profile are attributed to the nominal hour of the ascent.
 This is the hour at which the sonde reaches 100mb.
 It takes approximately an hour for the balloon to rise to this level and thus the sondes are released one hour before the synoptic hours.